Next: Bibliography

 components are normalized, have to multiply with some

-where is a square such that we either get
+is a square such that we either get

 or